arickGrootveld/TraceReconstructionReview/Strings/Overview.md

 - *Theorem 4*: They define a matrix deletion for a $\sqrt{n} \times \sqrt{n}$-dimensional matrix to be where you delete row and column $i$ with probability $p$ (both row and column are deleted at the same time).
 Then $\exp\{O(n^{1/4}/(1-p) \sqrt{p \log(n)})\}$ traces are sufficient to recover the matrix with high probability.
 - *Theorem 5*: Let $X \in ( 0,1 )^{\sqrt{n} \times \sqrt{n}}$ be such that each element has distribution Bern(1/2).
 Then $O(\log(n))$ traces suffice to recover $X$ with high probability.

+To prove Theorem 1, they show a stronger result involving an Austere Deletion Channel (ADC).
+An Austere Deletion Channel is a channel that deletes all but one "0", where the "0" not deleted is chosen uniformly at random.
+They connect this to the standard deletion channel through simple probabilistic arguments.
+They then show that essentially the same number of traces are required to reconstruct from the ADC as the claim in Theorem 1.
+They do this by thinking of $x$ as a multiset $(r_1, \dots, r_{n_0})$, where $r_i$ is the number of 1s before the $i$th 0 appears in the string.
+Then, they show that by taking $s_k$ to be the number of 1s in front of the only 0 in the $k$th sample from an ADC, they can write the distribution of $s_k$ as a mixture of Binomial distributions, where each Binomial distribution in the mixture is Bin($r_i$, $1 - p_1$) [ $p_1$ is the probability of deleting 1s, which is just $p$ in Theorem 1 ].

 ${\textsf{\color{red}TODO: }}$ **Go over the algorithms and the techniques used in this paper.**